keb/keb.github.io/content/reviews.md

 [← backlog](/backlog)

+## Resident Evil 7
+  * **3/5** *(02/14/2022)* - Resident Evil gets a first-person horror makeover, and it mostly works, but has plenty of misgivings that hold it back.
+To start, RE7 gives in to many of the survival horror tropes that became popular during the 2010s -- annoyingly dark camera, scripted first-person sequences, plenty of post-processing effects including the cliche VHS camera treatment, and to top it off, an awfully monotone color palette.
+Bosses have interesting designs, but often end in long-winded scripted sequences.
+Enemy variety is also virtually non-existent.
+On a positive note, the RE formula was actually very well translated to the change in perspective.
+The areas are mostly open and free to explore.
+Hidden items are everywhere and are actually possible to find using some in-game powerups.
+Voice acting and character animation are solid throughout, although the dialogue is at times non-sensical, and the plot is reduced to "evil demon child" by the game's midpoint.
+Also, Zoe's accent is terrible.

 ## Resident Evil 2 Remake
   * **5/5** *(01/21/2022)* - A near-perfect re-imagining of the original while maintaining truly faithful survival horror gameplay.
 One criticism I do have is to allow players to use typewriters for saving on difficulties lower than Hardcore.
 Even then, I highly recommend playing this game on Hardcore mode for a more authentic experience.
 Visuals, voice-acting, and sound are some of the best I've seen in a video game to date.